What do we mean by ‘next steps’ in childcare?

 Consolidation of learning may mean simply repeating an activity, to ensure that the child has mastered the skill or concept.
 For example, Emily, loves playing with the water tray, filling and emptying containers.
 Why not repeat the learning opportunity using different materials or tools?
 Children learn through repetition, they have a natural tendency to repeat activities in play.
 In this case the next step is pretty simple, as a practitioner you need to ensure that Emily has access to the water tray and the containers again.

 Once the practitioner feels that the learning is embedded, the activity can be changed slightly to move the learning on.
 Enhancing the learning may be presenting the same idea or concept in a different way.
 So perhaps, the practitioner could provide Emily with the opportunity to empty and fill containers with sand, pasta, rice or even enhancing the learning by providing a wider variety of containers, or some funnels.
+Next steps in childcare, also enable us to extend learning.
+But how do we do this?

 In the water tray example, Emily could learn vocabulary such as “empty” and “full” and practice motor skills (pouring, emptying, holding etc).
 This could be extended by creating a water wall, using pipes, pouring paint or buckets of water into small, large, long, short, wide and interestingly shaped containers.
 Perhaps Emily could be encouraged to pour her own drink of water at lunchtime.